run2fail/locker/docs/configuration.rst

 Please note that Locker does not support dynamic/automatic assignment of port numbers.
 At this time Locker will also not check if there are conflicting netfilter rules.

+Port forwarding only works for IP datagrams that are received from external entities.
+The responsible netfilter rules are not applied for datagrams originating from the host system.

 FQDN and Hostname